msmittalas/abnspringBased/abnspringassignment/readMe.md

 ### Installing

-You can use Eclipse to start the porject in local or you can simply use mvn and java command to start the project in local
+You can use Eclipse to start the project in local or you can simply use mvn and java command to start the project in local

 ##### Install App using Eclipse
 A step by step series of examples that tell you how to get a development env running using Eclipse